The Closed Door

 breaking division that took place in the Church and the resulting

-institutions (yes, and the house church institutions).
-During the
+institutions (yes, and the "house church" brand of institutions).
+During

-apostolic era it was certainly a time of relative normalcy when there was
+the apostolic era it was certainly a time of relative normalcy when there

-but one church in any given city.
-The believers came together to break
+was but one church in any given city.
+The believers came together to

-bread, worship and fellowship.
-The eldership was observed by all the
+break bread, worship and fellowship.
+The eldership was observed by all

 meant to humble the offending one into repentance.